Jank1310/imgd/README.md

 # imgd-backend
-Simple combination between instagram and reddit.
-Project to refresh redis, node and react skills
+Redis and react based image board + api.
+Mainly a project to improve redis, node and react skills :-)

 ## Run develop
 To start a hot reload dev server use `grunt serve`

 ## Run tests
 To run tests use `npm test` or `npm run test:watch` if you want to run the test after saving.

 ## Redis structure